-I have used this brand many times because you can paint anything with it and it sticks!
-Sheds, summer houses and fences can be covered in this product, and it will last for years!
-Another positive is you can use it on walls, stones and render as a masonry paint also.
+I have used this brand many times because you can paint anything with it and it sticks.
+Sheds, summer houses and garden fences can be covered in this product, and it will last for years.
+Another positive is you can also apply it to masonry walls such as stone, render and brick.

-But, be careful because it will not last long due to it being a thick paint.
-So, make sure you only use it on sheds and summer houses unless you want an expensive bill at the DIY store!
+But, be careful because it will not last long due to it being thick paint.
+So, make sure you only use it on sheds and summer houses unless you want an expensive bill at the DIY store.

 - Colour range: 3/5